okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/inline_hooks/token_hook/token_hook/index.md

 ## About

-This type of inline hook is triggered when OAuth 2.0 and OpenID Connect tokens are minted by your Okta Custom Authorization Server.
+This type of inline hook is triggered when OAuth 2.0 and OpenID Connect (OIDC) tokens are minted by your Okta Custom Authorization Server.
 Before sending the token to the requester, Okta calls out to your external service, and your service can respond with commands to add custom claims to the token.

 This functionality can be used to add data that is sensitive, calculated at runtime, or complexly-structured and not appropriate for storing in Okta user profiles.
 Data added this way is never logged or stored by Okta.
 As an example, tokens minted for a medical app could be augmented with confidential patient data provided by your external service and not stored in Okta.

+In addition to adding custom claims, you can modify or remove an existing custom claim or an OIDC profile claim.
+You can also update how long an access token or an ID token is valid.

 This inline hook works only when using an Okta Custom Authorization Server, not the built-in Okta Authorization Server.

-You cannot use this inline hook to overwrite claims in tokens, only to add new ones.

 ## Objects in the Request from Okta

-For the Token Inline Hook, the outbound call from Okta to your external service will include the following objects in its JSON payload:
+For the Token Inline Hook, the outbound call from Okta to your external service includes the following objects in its JSON payload:

 ### data.identity

-Provides information on the properties of the ID token that Okta has generated, including the existing claims it contains.
+Provides information on the properties of the ID token that Okta has generated, including the existing claims that it contains.

 | Property | Description                   | Data Type                    |
 |----------|-------------------------------|------------------------------|